magento-hackathon/Tracker/README.md

 In brackets: inspired by ... (does not mean the feature is only available in the mentioned project, but at least it is well done there)

   - Plugin System (might come via composer for free)
-  - Multi Projects Capability [Mantis]
+  - Multi Projects Capability / Config inheritance [Mantis]
   - Time tracking [Mantis]
   - Calendar
   - Ticket workflow [Mantis]